 A very special thanks must go to all our volunteers, some of who were volunteering for the first time, but they all thoroughly enjoyed it and are looking forward to helping out next year.

 The people of the Marple area (Marple, Marple Bridge, Compstall and Mellor) are truly amazing and to achieve such a figure in these still troubled times is absolutely brilliant and every penny we raise helps continue the vital welfare and benevolent work that the Royal British Legion do for ex-service men and women who, through no fault of their own, struggle to cope in today's environment due to physical or mental ailments.

 Our thanks go to each and everyone of you.

-We are hoping this year’s Poppy Appeal will be back to some form of normality, especially as this year is the 100th anniversary of the Poppy Appeal and to commemorate this milestone we will be starting the appeal with a special Ride of Remembrance involving 100 motorbikes riding through the town.
+Marple Poppy Appeal Team were determined that this year’s Poppy Appeal will be back to some form of normality, especially as this year is the 100th anniversary of the Poppy Appeal.
+To commemorate this milestone they launched the appeal with a special Ride of Remembrance involving 100 motorbikes riding through the town on Sunday 24 October.

 Each rider carried one of the large street poppies with the name of one of the fallen men from the Marple area.The lead rider carried Danny Winter's poppy, the young man from Marple who tragically lost his life serving his country in Afghanistan.